 Our success rate is more double the national average, and we have been featured in Forbes, Fortune, Fox News, Daily Mail, Bustle, and USA Today.

 Our mission is to provide quality, compassionate, and innovative care to adults struggling with addiction and co-occurring mental health disorders.
-Through comprehensive and customized treatment plans, our research-based, empathetic care we instill hope that long-term recovery is possible.
+Through comprehensive and customized treatment plans, we instill hope that long-term recovery is possible.
 Our purpose and passion is to empower you, your family, and your community by helping you achieve recovery and optimal wellness of the mind, body, and spirit.

 The culmination of his research and experience are the foundation of his book Believable Hope: 5 Essential Elements to Beat Any Addiction.

 Dual diagnosis treatment, or co-occurring disorders care is the simultaneous treatment of substance use disorder and co-occurring mental health issues.
 Up to 50 percent of those with mental health disorders also have a substance abuse problem.
 To combat an endless cycle of unhealthy living caused by addiction and a mental health issue (e.g. anxiety, depression, PTSD, etc.), a co-occurring disorders approach is built into the very core of our treatment programs.
 If you also have a medical condition (e.g. hypertension, diabetes) that is complicated by your addiction, we offer concurrent treatment for all three conditions.